 Termites are very widespread - it's estimated 1 in every 5 homes in Australia either has or has had a termite infestation in the recent past.
-Out of the 360 species of termites in Australia, only a handful are responsible for that damage, but it's enough.
+Out of the 360 species of termites in Australia, only a handful are responsible for that damage, but surely that’s more than enough.

-Species of Termites in Australia
+Species of termites in Australia

 Even though termites are often compared to ants, they are actually natural enemies.
 However, they do bear some similarities in the way they structure their colonies.
 Like ants, termite colonies are divided into castes with their distinct characteristics and roles:

-- Termite workers - the role of a worker is very important.
+- Termite workers - The role of a worker is very important.
 They are tasked with taking care of the nest, the young, and the royal couple.
 They tie the whole thing together.

 The signs of a termite infestation present themselves relatively early on if you know what you're looking for.